ogradyc01/GoldenCheetah/UG_Glossary.md

 `TSB` : Training Stress Balance®.
 It’s the result of subtracting today’s Acute Training Load (“fatigue”) from today’s Chronic Training Load (“fitness”).
 It relates to your form or freshness.

-`TRIMP`: a method to quantify training load.
+`TRIMP`: Training Impulse.
+A method to quantify training load.
 It takes into consideration the intensity of exercise as calculated by the heart rate (HR) and the duration of exercise.

 `P-max` : maximal power over one full rotation of the cranks.